Social Work (B.S.W.)

 Make A Difference

 We’re here to help you help others.
 Seton Hill University’s Social Work (B.S.W.)
 Program puts a strong emphasis on direct practice, and features a 100% job/graduate school placement rate.
 A degree in social work from Seton Hill will prepare you to make a difference in the world.

 Get the Information You Need to Move Forward.

 Why Earn a Degree in Social Work from Seton Hill University?

-Social work students at Seton Hill graduate with experience in independent research, day-to-day operations and policy development in human service organizations, and more.
+Social work students at Seton Hill graduate with knowledge of individual, group and family practice and experience working with organizations and communities.
 At Seton Hill, you'll prepare for a career helping others through: